navi-04/Issue-change-log/issue-change-log-cui/documentation/12-pricing-evaluation.md

 # Pricing and Evaluation

-This document provides information about pricing models, evaluation options, and licensing for the Issue Change Log app.
+This document provides information about pricing models, evaluation options, and licensing for the Advanced Work Item log app.

 ## Table of Contents